gokulbalagopal/gokulbalagopal.github.io/_pages/cv.md

 ## 📝 Projects and Articles

-### Characterizing  the Temporal Variation of Airborne Particulate Matter using Variograms [Project Link](https://github.com/gokulbalagopal/Temporal_Variogram_2023)
+### Characterizing  the Temporal Variation of Airborne Particulate Matter using Variograms (Thesis) [Project Link](https://github.com/gokulbalagopal/Temporal_Variogram_2023)
+*Abstract: This study is based on the temporal variation of airborne particulate matter concentration in a neighbourhood.
+Although the Environmental Protection Agency (EPA) measures it on an hourly basis, there is no definitive scientific agreement on the required frequency for these measurements.
+Variogram's can determine the optimal frequency for measuring airborne particles to effectively capture the time series.
+Variogram is commonly used in Geostatistics to measure the spatial correlation or variability of mineral concentration in mines.
+A similar approach can be used to examine the temporal variations of PM concentration in the atmosphere.
+Variations in the PM concentration at successive time intervals are used to generate the new time scale.
+This study compares the time series measurements of three distinctly polluted days for the month of January.
+The analysis shows a clear difference between the measured time for these days.*
 - Developed and implemented a high-resolution temporal analysis of airborne particulate matter (PM) concentrations using variogram models, significantly enhancing the identification of optimal PM measurement intervals beyond the standard hourly reports by Environmental Agencies.
 - Utilized variograms for a comprehensive analysis of pollution levels, establishing a direct correlation between pollution intensity and measurement frequency; pinpointed a reduction in measurement time to 12 seconds on the most polluted day of January 2023, underscoring the limitations of current hourly measurement standards.
 - Advocated for a critical reassessment of the EPA's measurement methodologies, proposing adjustments to the measurement scale to improve the accuracy and reliability of pollution monitoring, thereby addressing significant deviations from EPA's standard 1-hour measurement period.